-- 5. (Optional) The SNMP/SSH scan for Network Infrastructure Devices would trigger and look for connected endpoints after a predefined Poll interval. - Set SNMP Poll interval, if any Network Infrastructure Devices are configured.
-By default, the poll interval is set as 60 minutes. - Select the DHCP forward mode.
-RSPAN for external ports and DHCP Helper for internal ports. - Select the interval to purge older devices from the database periodically.
-By default, the interval is set to Never.
+- Set SNMP Poll interval, for polling the Network Infrastructure Devices.
+By default, the poll interval is set to 60 minutes. - Select the DHCP Sniffing mode.
+RSPAN for external ports and DHCP Helper for internal ports.
+Optionally, select the TCP or SMB Sniffing modes to profile devices using TCP and SMB.
+External interface is connected to switch SPAN port. - Select the interval to purge older devices from the database periodically.
+By default, the interval is set to Never that means purging is disabled. - Optionally, select the option to profile all the discovered devices using NMAP.